 Global Strategy Group (Independent)

-Two of the major investments made by New York-based Global Strategy Group over recent years continued to pay off in a big way in 2018.
-First, the firm’s heritage in research — decades of experience in polling — is a big advantage in these analytics-driven times as GSG understands how to derive key insights from a wealth of data, and to measure effectiveness in terms that actually matter to clients.
+New York-based Global Strategy Group over recent years has two compelling advantages over many of its competitors in the public affairs and issues management space.
+First, the firm’s heritage in research—decades of experience in polling—is a big advantage in these analytics-driven times as GSG understands how to derive key insights from a wealth of data, and to measure effectiveness in terms that actually matter to clients.
 And second, the thought leadership that GSG pioneered into corporate activism on political and social issues has become even more relevant as more and more companies are prepared to take a stand, driving coverage in Harvard Business Review, the New York Times, The Wall Street Journal, and more and underscoring the agency’s position at the nexus of the business and political worlds.